arya-domain/HyperCap/README.md

 This repository contains the codebase and model configurations for **HyperCap**

-Note: Complete Dataset has been provided for review.
-Complete training code for captioning and evaluation pipeline will be released in future under an MIT license.
+Note: Complete Dataset has been provided.
 ---

 ## Dataset